 If you’re able, you can also stand, placing your hand on the back of a sturdy chair for support, and march in place.

-Dumbbell press.
 It’s important to also incorporate some pushing exercises into your routine, such as the dumbbell press, where you move weight away from your body.
 While seated, hold a dumbbell in each hand.
-Bend your elbows, bringing the dumbbells to your shoulders while keeping your elbows at your sides.
+Bend your elbows, bringing the dumbbells in line with your shoulders while keeping your elbows at your sides.
 Press the dumbbells above your head, then lower the weights to your shoulders.
 This is one repetition.

 If you do not have dumbbells, canned goods or plastic water bottles can also be used for pressing and curling exercises.
 A couple of sets of 12-15 repetitions is a good start.